-Do yourself a favour and read this to find out what that 1% could grow into.
+Do yourself a favour and read this to find out what that 1% a month in interest could grow into.

 7) Paper Bill

-Retailers such as Best Electricity, Tuas Power, and Ohm Energy have integrated SP Group billing.
-Meaning you don’t need to do anything as you will still see your electricity bill on the same utilities bill.
+Retailers such as Best Electricity, Ohm Energy and Tuas Power have integrated SP Group billing.
+Meaning you don’t need to do anything as you will still see your electricity bill on the same utility bill.